-- identifying individuals believed to be qualified to become Directors; - selecting and recommending to the Board for its approval the nominees to stand for election as Directors or, if applicable, to be appointed to fill vacancies on the Board; - determining appropriate compensation for Directors; - recommending any changes regarding size, structure, composition, processes and practices of the Board; - reviewing the independence of Directors and assessing whether members are meeting the applicable independence standards for service on the various Board committees; - working with the Board to identify, evaluate and make recommendations regarding potential successors for the Company's Chief Executive Officer; - reviewing the Company's Corporate Governance Guidelines; - providing oversight with respect to the Company's environmental, social and governance ("ESG") strategy, practices, and policies and as appropriate provide updates and make recommendations to the Board; - monitoring emerging trends, best practices and regulatory developments related to ESG matters; - overseeing the annual Board evaluation and CEO evaluation.
+- identifying individuals believed to be qualified to become Directors; - selecting and recommending to the Board for its approval the nominees to stand for election as Directors or, if applicable, to be appointed to fill vacancies on the Board; - determining appropriate compensation for Directors; - recommending any changes regarding size, structure, composition, processes and practices of the Board; - reviewing the independence of Directors and assessing whether members are meeting the applicable independence standards for service on the various Board committees; - working with the Board to identify, evaluate and make recommendations regarding potential successors for the Company's Chief Executive Officer; - reviewing the Company's Corporate Governance Guidelines; - providing oversight with respect to the Company's ESG and sustainability strategy, practices, and policies and as appropriate provide updates and make recommendations to the Board; - monitoring emerging trends, best practices and regulatory developments related to ESG and other sustainability matters; and - overseeing the annual Board evaluation and CEO evaluation.

-The Nominating/Corporate Governance Committee has determined that each member of the committee is independent, as defined in applicable Nasdaq independence standards.
+The Nominating/Corporate Governance Committee has determined that each member of the committee is independent, as defined in applicable Nasdag independence standards.